iLiviu/asset-quote-service/README.md

 # Asset Quote Service
 Asset Quote Service gets the prices for a list of specified assets.
-It currently returns prices for stocks, bonds, cryptocurrencies and forex pairs.
+It currently returns prices for stocks, bonds, mutual funds, cryptocurrencies and forex pairs.

 ## Supported exchanges